iotempire/iotempower/doc/first-node.rst

 outside of the repository.
 Let's assume the new system is called "demo" and our first node should be called "test01".

-To create the initial folder, do the following:
+To create the initial folder via the command-line, do the following:

 .. code-block:: bash